2400 Tuition and Fee Waivers

 - Athletes: Beginning with Fall Quarter 2007 the college may waive 25% tuition and service and activities fees for all enrolled Bellevue College athletes that are grant-in-aid eligible.

-- Eligible running start students’ tuition and operating fees are waived up to eighteen (18) credits.
+- Eligible running start students’ tuition and operating fees are waived up to fifteen combined college and high school (15) credits.
 Need based waivers are available for qualifying low-income running start students for all fees other than tuition and operating fees.